jbatson5/QMC-Manual/docs/_build/html/_sources/installation.rst.txt

 Individual unit test executables can be found in ``build/tests/bin``.
 The source for the unit tests is located in the ``tests`` directory under each directory in ``src`` (e.g. ``src/QMCWavefunctions/tests``).

-See :ref:`unit_testing` for more details about unit tests.
+See :ref:`unit-testing` for more details about unit tests.

 .. _integtestqe: